donwestendorp/skilltestdon/readme.md

 The purpose of this case study is for us to better understand where your technical expertise is at.

 # Description
-Make this scaffolded app look and behave as described in the screenshots and video below.
+Make this scaffolded app look and behave as described in the screenshots and video described in the **Resources** section below.

 Some work has already been done in the index.html file.
 Please do not use a framework, just vanilla javascript or typescript.